swisschain/Swisschain.Sdk.Server/README.md

 Specify `ConsoleOutputLogLevel` with `Error` or `Warning` in the json settings or in the environment variables to disable standart output in console.

+Specify `RemoteSettingsReadTimeout` as a [TimeSpan](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-timespan-format-strings) to override default remote settings reading time-out.
+Default timeout is 5 seconds.

+Specify `RemoteSettingsRequired` with `true` to make remote settings mandatory.
+By default the remote settings are optional.

 Specify `ElasticsearchLogs.IndexPrefixName` with the index name preffix in the json settings or in the environment variables to use specific index name Elasticsearch.
 By default IndexPrefixName = `log`.

 Specify `ElasticsearchLogs.NodeUrls` with the URL addresses of Elasticsearch nodes in the json settings or in the environment variables to write logs to Elasticsearch.